Things To Do In Bakewell

-Bakewell may, perhaps, be best known for its famous pudding, and no doubt that is what attracts many tourists – but the town has much more to offer than this tasty culinary treat.
+Bakewell may, perhaps, be best known for its famous pudding, and no doubt that is what attracts many tourists – but the town and nearby Peak District has much more to offer than this tasty culinary treat.

 As for historic houses surely there are few – if any – better examples than Chatsworth House and Haddon Hall.
 Looking west from the former over the rolling Derbyshire countryside, the Duke of Devonshire once remarked: “When the sun is shining I don’t think there is anywhere better in the whole world.”

 You have to agree with him.
 And the house itself is glorious to behold.
 When you see it in its riverside setting for the first time it is quite breathtaking.
 Little wonder that it is a prime tourist attraction.
 Meanwhile, Haddon Hall, alongside the River Wye, just south of Bakewell, and one of the seats of the Dukes of Rutland, is the finest example of a medieval manor house still in existence.

 Add to all this various riverside attractions and it is easy to see why Bakewell is a magnet for tourists of all kinds.

 As for beauty spots, they are too numerous to mention, but one of the favourites with tourists is Monsal Head from where you are blessed with a magnificent view down Monsal Dale and up the Wye valley.
 In the same vicinity is The Monsal Trail, which follows the path of the former Midland Railway from Blackwell Mill cottages to Coombs Viaduct, just past the former Bakewell station.
 For most of the way it follows the path of the River Wye, thus offering yet more spectacular scenery.

 Stanton Moor is in an advantageous position overlooking both the Derwent and Wye valleys, and this may be why it was chosen as a centre by the Bronze Age inhabitants of the area, who have left so many traces of their occupation on the moor.